massimoslab/Advanced_CarND_Content/README.md

   <tr>
       <td align="center"> 1 </td>
       <td align="center"> Arduino Basics </td>
-      <td align="left"> Arduino is an open-source hardware and software company, project and user community that designs and manufactures single-board microcontrollers and microcontroller kits for building digital devices and interactive objects that can sense and control objects in the physical and digital world.  </td>
+      <td align="left"> The Arduino is a single-board microcontroller able to perform simple tasks at high speed.
+The Arduino can be connected with several external devices such as motors, sensors, etc. which can in turn send and receive signals to and from the Arduino.
+In this Annex, students will familiarise themselves with the basics of Arduino. </td>
   </tr>
   <tr>
       <td align="center"> 2 </td>
       <td align="center"> Raspberry Pi Basics </td>
-      <td align="left"> The Raspberry Pi is a series of small single-board computers developed in the United Kingdom by the Raspberry Pi Foundation to promote teaching of basic computer science in schools and in developing countries.[5][6][7]
-The original model became far more popular than anticipated,[8] selling outside its target market for uses such as robotics. </td>
+      <td align="left"> The Raspberry Pi is effectively a mini-computer able to perform complex computations at a smaller speed compared to the Arduino.
+Similary, the Raspberry Pi can be connected to various external devices and also to the Arduino itself so that the two devices can communicate.  </td>
   </tr>
   <tr>
       <td align="center" > 3 </td>
       <td align="center"> Car Chassis </td>
-      <td align="left"> xxx </td>
+      <td align="left"> For this project students will use a four-wheel car chassis with rear wheel propulsion and front wheel steering mechanism.
+In this annex we will explain how to assemble the car chassis. </td>
   </tr>
   <tr>
       <td align="center" > 4 </td>
       <td align="center"> Motor Controller </td>
-      <td align="left"> xxx </td>
+      <td align="left"> Since the motors that we will be using for the car chassis require higher voltage, the use of a so-called motor controller becomes necessary. n this annex students will familiarise themselves with an L298N Motor Controller. </td>
   </tr>
   <tr>
       <td align="center" > 5 </td>
       <td align="center"> I2C Controller </td>
-      <td align="left"> xxx </td>
+      <td align="left"> Amongst the many ways to connect an Arduino to a Raspberry Pi, the I2C connection represents the most flexible solution.
+In this annex students will learn how to implement an I2C connection which allows an Arduinos to communicate with one or more Raspberry Pis. </td>
   </tr>
   <tr>
       <td align="center" > 6 </td>
       <td align="center"> Pi Camera </td>
-      <td align="left"> xxx </td>
+      <td align="left"> As we will be working a lot with computer vision tools, the use of a camera becomes essential.
+The Pi Camera is a camera device that can be connected to the Raspberry Pi.
+The captured images can be directly processed in python. </td>
   </tr>
   </tr>
 </table>